chaselgrove/python-xnat/doc/doc.rst

     A dictionary of project resources.
 Keys are resource labels.

 create_subject(label)
     Create a subject with the given label.
 If the subject exists, raises ValueError.
+If the project has been deleted, raises DoesNotExistError.

 Subject Objects
 ---------------